chebwaplus/Losp/readme.md

 # About Losp

 *Losp* is a Lisp-adjacent scripting language with an interpreter written in C#.
-It has syntactic support for lists and object literals (as such it may be closer to e.g. Clojure).
+It has syntactic support for lists and object literals; as such it may be considered closer to something like Clojure.
 The host app can register operators to expand and customize its operator library.
 Purists looking for a Lisp that adheres strictly to Lisp dogma will likely be disappointed; there's no concept of cons cells, there's no integral support for tail call optimization.
 There *is* a concept analogous to special forms, here just called *special operators*.

 ## What It Looks Like